Available 24X7 Call For Free Consultation (281) 587-1111

 • Running a red light or stop sign: If a driver runs a red light or stop sign, they may be issued a traffic ticket.

-In each of these scenarios, the police officer will typically issue a traffic ticket to the driver who is found to be at fault.
+In each of these scenarios, the police officer typically issues a traffic ticket to the driver found to be at fault.
 This ticket can then be used as evidence in a personal injury lawsuit to establish fault and determine liability.
-It’s worth noting that even if a police officer does not issue a traffic ticket at the scene of the accident, it is still possible for a driver to be issued a ticket later.
+It’s worth noting that even if a police officer does not issue a traffic ticket at the scene of the accident, it’s still possible for a driver to receive a ticket later.
 This can happen if the police officer needs

 Consult an Auto Accident Attorney in Houston

 Most reputable car accident lawyers offer free consultations.
-It helps if you speak with an experienced personal injury attorney, not a paralegal or staff member, for legal advice.
+It is helpful to consult with an experienced personal injury attorney, rather than a paralegal or staff member, for legal advice.

 Contact the Baumgartner Law Firm for a no-obligation consultation about an injury accident.